isuru/rails-exam/README.md

 Create the following RSpec tests:

-  1. Verify that there are three lists on the screen.
-One for Successful charges, one for failed charges and one for the disputed charges.
-  2. Verify that in the Successful charges list there are 10 line items.
-Verify that in the failed charges list there are 5 failed charges.
-Verify that in the disputed charges list there are failed charges.
+  1. Verify that in the Paid charges list there are 10 line items.
+Verify that in the refunded charges list there are 5 failed charges.

 ## Once Complete
 1. Commit and Push your code to your new repository